Installing WordPerfect 8.1 for Linux on a distro current in 2024 - general considerations

 They are available for download from this page.
 To download such a linked file in Firefox, you should right-click on the link, and then select "Save link As..." from the resulting menu.

 The first-mentioned version is designed for debian-based distros (whether 64-bit or 32-bit).
-It has been developed on Linux Mint 20.1, and tested also on Kubuntu 20.04.1, Feren 2020.11, MX 19.2 32-bit, and Q4OS Trinity 3.12.
-It should work on most current debian-based distros, including Linux Mint 21.1.
+It was developed on Linux Mint 20.1, and tested also on Kubuntu 20.04.1, Feren 2020.11, MX 19.2 32-bit, and Q4OS Trinity 3.12.
+It has been updated in 2024 after testing on Linux Mint 22, and should work on most current debian-based distros.

-This page, "wp81gen", deals with general considerations relating to the installation of WordPerfect for Linux 8.1 on a distro current in 2021 or later.
+This page, "wp81gen", deals with general considerations relating to the installation of WordPerfect for Linux 8.1 on a distro current in 2024 or later.

 Another page, "wp81script", deals specifically with the installation of WordPerfect for Linux 8.1, by means of a script provided on this site.